cnslab-network-security/homework1/task4/README.md

 ## Printing Messages

 If an incoming packet is matched with one of Snort rules, your NIDS must print out a message.
-The message should follow the following format
+The message should follow the following format.

 ```
 [detection_date_and_time] [msg] [protocol] [src_ip] [src_port] [direction] [dst_ip] [dst_port]